bmilde/ambientsearch/README.md

 disruptive
 graph

 In the above, we have allowed each method to propose its 14 best ranking words (keywords), counting proposed multi-word terms (key phrases) as multiple words.
+You can find many more examples in the python/data folder.

 # Installation and running instructions